tylerapear/NESY-Engine/docs/classes/entities/LogicalSurface.md

 ```

 ## Dependencies
--`pygame`: Used for Surface creation, scaling and rendering.
+- `pygame`: Used for Surface creation, scaling and rendering.

 ## Notes
 - This class is a wrapper to simplify resolution-independent rendering.